Helen Mountfield QC | Co-chair

 Tom Watson MP | Co-chair

-Tom is Deputy Leader of the Labour Party and Shadow Secretary of State for Culture Media and Sport.
+Tom is Deputy Leader of the Labour Party and Shadow Secretary of State for Digital Culture Media and Sport.
 He has been MP for West Bromwich East since 2001.
 He is a former Defence Minister and served as Minister for Digital Engagement under Gordon Brown.
 Tom was chair of the All Party Parliamentary Group on Drones and sat on the Culture Media and Sport Select Committee.

-Naomi Climer is the first female President of the Institute of Engineering and Technology.
+Naomi Climer is the first female President of the Institution of Engineering and Technology.
 She is chair of the Government’s DCMS Future Communications Challenge Group.
 Previously, Naomi was President of Sony’s new global division Media Cloud Services.
 Naomi has worked in BBC Radio, BBC World Service and BBC News, as well as at ITV.

 Dr Jon Cruddas is a British Labour Party politician and MP for Dagenham and Rainham.
 He was previously the Labour Party Policy Review Coordinator.
 Jon has special interests in industrial economy and economic regeneration.
 He is Visiting Professor at the Leicester Centre for Sustainable Work and Employment Futures.